gesellix/keepass-node/README.md

 While it's a great step forward to use a browser based KeePass reader, I don't want to save my keepass file in any cloud or keep it with me on a USB stick all the time.
 I expect to mostly have internet access, so what about saving my keepass file on my private server and access it by a tool like BrowserPass?
-For the typical usage of only reading from my keepass file, that would be quite convenient.
+For the typical usage of only reading from my keepass file, that would be enough.

 To make BrowserPass more convenient, I didn't want to always upload a keepass file.
 I just wanted to enter a password to see my entries, so I searched for an improved solution.
 Long story short: I didn't find any,